hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 schemas easier on a smart contract developer.
 The implementation for such functions are outside the scope of this RFC.

-As described in this RFC, complex data types, like Location, could be represented as structs.
-In the case of Location, it is considered common enough to be promoted to a first-class data type.
+As described in this RFC, complex data types, like Lat/Long, could be represented as structs.
+In the case of Lat/Long, it is considered common enough to be promoted to a first-class data type.
 How and when other structs are promoted to a first-class data type remains to be determined.